Samuelk-Chase/CS3450-Software-Engineering/Design/designDoc.md

 - **Communication with Other Interfaces**:
   - **Internal**:
     - **Card Management**: Card management requests images for newly generated cards and is sent back image or error.
-    - **Game Engine**: Game engine requests images for boss encounters.
+    - **Game Engine**: The game engine requests images for boss encounters.
   - **External**:
     - **Image Generation API**: Generates images based on given descriptions.